Wondermondo 🢖 Lists and articles 🢖 10 finds of unique blue gemstones

 Following the spectacular success of the first four editions of Gemstones of the World, the revised fifth edition exhibits important updates and a beautiful new cover.
 All the gemstones ever discovered—now over 1,900—are treated in their many variations.
 More than 1,500 full-color photos showcase each precious and semiprecious stone in both its rough natural state and its polished and cut renditions.

-For centuries, blue and purple dyed fabrics ranked among the ancient world s most desirable objects, commanding many times their weight in gold.
-Few people knew their secrets, carefully guarding the valuable knowledge, and strict laws regulated their production and use.
+For centuries, blue and purple-dyed fabrics ranked among the ancient world s most desirable objects, commanding many times their weight in gold.
+Few people knew their secrets, carefully guarding valuable knowledge, and strict laws regulated their production and use.
 The Rarest Blue tells the incredible story of tekhelet, the elusive sky-blue color mentioned throughout the Bible.